liamzdenek/affirm-application/memory-bank/activeContext.md

 12. **TypeScript Configuration**: Added tsconfig.json files for API and CDK packages with proper module resolution and output paths.

+13. **Enhanced Metrics**: Added counts for payment plans and products to provide more detailed analytics.

+14. **Recent Orders Display**: Added a section to the Dashboard to display recent orders for a merchant.

+15. **Order History Simulation**: Created a script to generate simulated order history data for the past month with natural undulations for time of day and day of week.

 ## Current Focus Areas

 1. **Monitoring**: Setting up monitoring and alerting for the deployed application.